 You’ve probably heard that your shelter, your sleep system, and your pack constitute the Big Three.
-If you want to significantly reduce your pack weight, you’d probably want to start not with reducing the weight of your hiking shoes of clothes but rather with reducing the weight of your Big Three.
+If you want to significantly reduce your pack weight, you’d probably want to start not by reducing the weight of your hiking shoes or clothes but rather by reducing the weight of your Big Three.

 Your sleeping pad should be an integral part of your sleep system.
 It’s at least as important as your bag because no sleeping bag can provide good insulation between you and what you’re lying on.

 There are a variety of factors to consider when evaluating sleeping bags.
 Among them:

 - Sleeping bag size.
 (Extra volume around your body means more space to heat.)

 - How warm you happen to sleep on any given night.
 (Some people tend to be warmer sleepers than others, and most people vary in how warm they’ll sleep on any given night.)